How do I find details of Coillte's Access Officers?

 Are harvesting operation allowed during Summer months?

 In areas that may be environmentally sensitive the Forest Service may seek additional information or add conditions to the licence.
-They may also refer the licence request to the National Parks and Wildlife Service, who may also add conditions to the licence which may restrict timing of operations, or add other environmental conditions to the harvesting operation.

 Why are there trees left standing in forests after harvesting operations?